villayer/tera-note-manager/README.md

 # tera-note-manager (mirrored from heroku)
-a note manager web app created using flask and python
+a note manager web app created using flask and python, web app hosted at [heroku](https://tera-note-manager.herokuapp.com/)

 ## instructions to run
 - make sure you have the requirments installed: `flask` `SQLALCHEMY` `gunicorn`